 Office: Schuyler 110D

-David thoroughly enjoys working with students and seeing them succeed.
-In each of his courses, he emphasizes critical thinking and practical applications of the material, so that students can draw connections between concepts and across disciplines.
-His laboratory exercises stress the importance of skill development, building upon previous material, the proper use of the scientific method, and field work.
-David is a strong believer in the importance of science literacy and the need to combat pseudoscience, as well as the critical role science plays in our everyday lives.
+Student success is of utmost importance to me, and I thoroughly enjoy working with students and seeing them succeed.
+I will make extra time for all of my students and do everything I can to help my students succeed, though it is important to remember that success is earned, not given.
+In each of my courses, I emphasize critical thinking and practical applications of the material, so that students can draw connections between concepts, across disciplines, and in the real world.
+My laboratory exercises stress the importance of skill development, building upon previous material, the proper use of the scientific method, and field work.
+I am a strong believer in the importance of science literacy and the need to combat pseudoscience, as well as the critical role science plays in our everyday lives.

 General Biology I and II, Ecology, Evolution, Microbiology, Current Issues in the Life Sciences, History of Biological Ideas

 - “The Lasting Legacy of Charles Darwin”, March 2016